 Optimize loading times

-40% abandon a website if they have to wait longer than three seconds for it to load, and every one-second delay negatively affects your conversion rate.
+40% of visitors abandon a website if they have to wait longer than three seconds for it to load, and every one-second delay negatively affects your conversion rate.
 Consequently, it is essential that your entire website loads quickly, but doubly so the checkout process as it frequently involves multiple stages that each loaded separately.

 Ways to improve your loading speed include:

 - Optimizing images for a good balance between loading speed and quality

 - Reducing the number of redirects

 - Using content management systems (CMSs), such as that provided by Magento, that are designed for eCommerce

 Your customers want to complete their purchase as quickly as possible, and for many having to create an account is too much work.
 When 28% rather walk away from a purchase than set up an account, offering a guest checkout can make a huge difference in conversions.

 Call to action on checkout pages

 Just because a visitor has put items in their cart and proceeded to the checkout does not mean that they no longer need encouragement.
 You need clear calls to action (CTAs) throughout the checkout process.

 Look at the CTAs on your eCommerce website.
 Do they make it clear what is expected of the customer?
 Can they be improved?
 Run some A/B testing to see what your audience responds best to.